easegress-io/easegress/doc/cookbook/performance.md

 ### Compression in filter `Proxy`

 * Easegress proxy filter supports `gzip` type compression.
-It can save the brandwidth between client and Easegress and reduce the time cost.
+It can save the bandwidth between the client and Easegress and reduce the time cost.

 ```yaml
 name: pipeline-reverse-proxy